West-Tiwan/web-scraper/readme.md

-This web scraper will go to mangato to collect latest manga's titles and store it in a text file
+This web scraper will go to https://manganato.com to collect latest manga's titles and store it in a text file